top of page

 Assistant Professor, The Wharton School

 Rachel Arnett is an Assistant Professor of Management at the Wharton School of the University of Pennsylvania.
-She is in the Organizational Behavior subgroup of the Management Department and specializes in identity and inclusion.
-She is a Claude Marion Endowed Faculty Scholar and, in 2022, was named one of the Best 40-Under-40 MBA Professors by Poets & Quants.
+She is in the Organizational Behavior subgroup of the Management Department and is a Claude Marion Endowed Faculty Scholar.

 Research